 - To make ice cubes, fill small bowls/containers with fresh cranberries, pomegranate arils, and sprigs of rosemary.
 Pour lemon-lime soda to the top of each container.
 Freeze until solid.

-- Just before serving, place the ice cubes in a large pitcher or drink dispenser.
+- Just before serving, place the ice cubes in a large pitcher, punch bowl, or drink dispenser.
 Pour the pomegranate juice, cranberry juice, and lime juice on top.
 Add the lemon-lime soda and champagne and stir gently to combine.
 Serve in glasses garnished with additional cranberries, pomegranate arils, and rosemary sprigs.